zentouro/systematic-review-flash-floods/README.md

-# systematic-review-flash-floods
+#Systematic Review Software

-Systematic review of flash floods risk
+An R-shiny App to make systematically reviewing easier in the Natural and Social Sciences.

-This is still very much being developed - but feel free to share and use!
+This app is still very much in development, but feel free to share and use!
 Let us know if you have any suggestions.